P403n1x87/blighty/README.md

 sudo apt install xorg libxinerama-dev libcairo2-dev python3-gi gir1.2-gtk-3.0 gir1.2-glib-2.0
 ~~~

-To install blighty from PyPI, use the command
+To install Blighty from PyPI, use the command

 ~~~
 sudo -H python3 -m pip install blighty --upgrade
 ~~~

-Should you encounter any problems installing blighty from PyPI, then install it
+Should you encounter any problems installing Blighty from PyPI, then install it
 directly from GitHub with the following command.

 ~~~